 There were extended periods when the Hall was unoccupied.

-The Ellowes was occupied by the Home Guard during the Second World War.
+The Ellowes was used by the Home Guard during the Second World War.

 The Hall was demolished in 1964 when a fire started by vandals had left the building unsafe.

 Moden Hill Lodge.

 This was the main entrance to Ellowes Hall, the Grecian style lodge that stood at the entrance no longer exists but would have been situated just to the right of the iron gates.

 From the main entrance, the old coach road continues for half a mile, much of it still exists, although a little overgrown, there is plenty evidence of the sandstone walling that skirted both sides of the coachway, the drive now terminates at the small pools which were once a central feature of the landscaped gardens.

 A short distance after the pools, the drive would have originally swept up and away to the left up to the elevated frontage of the Hall

 The left iron gatepost still remains with a small section of ornate railings and stone wall, this gives an indication of how this gateway feature would have looked.

 The ornate diamond X design seen on the gatepost is used as an emblem on the Ellowes school badge.